sholladay/mop-cli/docs/rules.md

 > Require repoistory to ignore dependencies

 This ensures that `node_modules` is never commited.
 It is generally best to install dependencies from scratch on each machine because they may need to be compiled for a specific operating system.

+## has-files

+> Require a specific set of paths to exist

+This ensures the presence of one or more files in a project.

+### Related

+ - disallow-files - Require a specific set of paths to _not_ exist

+## disallow-files

+> Require a specific set of paths to _not_ exist

+### Related

+ - has-files - Require a specific set of paths to exist

+## pkg-has-keys

+> Require package.json to have certain properties

+## pkg-key-order

+> Require package.json properties to be in a specific order